sonocotta/esparagus-media-center/README.md

 - Soft clipper
 - and a few other things

 At this moment it is very experimental.
 In the perfect world, you should be able to adjust all of those settings to make your speaker-enclosure setup work the best it can, and even apply your room factors into the equation.
-But with above disclaimer I can only deliver limited set of configurations corresponding to the most common use cases:
+But with the above disclaimer, I can only delivera  limited set of configurations corresponding to the most common use cases:

 - Stereo mode with enabled DRC (Loudness) and AGL settings
 - Full range Mono mode with DRC (Loudness) and AGL settings
 - Subwoofer Mono mode with few filter frequency options
 - Bi-Amp configuration with few crossover frequency options

 All of the above are available right now for experimentation.
-I'm keen to hear your feedback while I moving forward with porting this to other software options
+I'm keen to hear your feedback while I move forward with porting this to other software options

 - [X] - Bare [I2S TAS5805M library](https://github.com/sonocotta/esp32-tas5805m-dac)
 - [X] - [espragus-snapclient](https://sonocotta.github.io/esparagus-snapclient/) software (You may use Louder-ESP32 firmware for the Louder-Esparagus)